johnmj/ArtifactoryAsCode/README.md

 * HTTP to HTTPS redirection and reverse proxy configuration is taken care of by nginx configuration.
 No additional setup required in Artifactory
 * Log out and you should be able to log in with your Demo.com LDAP credentials.
 * Create "permissions" to control who can upload to docker-dev and docker-prod repos
-* Docker registry names should match the ones defined in nginx
+* Docker registry names should match the ones defined in nginx.
+New docker repositories should have corresponding entries in "nginx/conf.d/artifactory.conf" as all forwarding is done via nginx.

 #### Maintenance